lewagon/dotfiles/05-Rails/04-Rails-mister-cocktail/02-Watch-List/README.md

 ### 7 - Tom Select on the movies dropdown (Optional)

-Let's try adding an npm package to our Rails app!
-Let's follow the slides to see how we can add `tom-select` to our movies dropdown.
-You can have a look at [our tutorial](https://kitt.lewagon.com/knowledge/tutorials/stimulus_utilities_select2) to get inspired!
+Let's add a JavaScript package to our Rails app!
+You can have a look at [our tutorial](https://kitt.lewagon.com/knowledge/tutorials/tom-select) to get inspired!

 Don't forget to use a Stimulus controller to implement this JavaScript behavior in your app. 😉